dkleva/bareos/docs/manuals/en/new_main_reference/source/restore.rst

 with Backup, Verify, ... jobs.
 However, in addition to the console restore command, there is a standalone program named **bextract**, which also permits restoring files.
-For more information on this program, please see the :ref:`Bareos Utility Programs bextract` chapter of this manual.
+For more information on this program, please see the :ref:`bextract Bareos Utility Programs` chapter of this manual.
 We don’t particularly recommend the **bextract** program because it lacks many of the features of the normal Bareos restore, such as the ability to restore Win32 files to Unix systems, and